 I’m starting with ZINC and ELDERBERRY: Since elderberry blocks the entry of the virus into the cell while zinc blocks its replication, zinc is just behind elderberry in importance as a preventative.

 - Elderberry (700 mg to 1Gm/day) is an ages old remedy and has been shown to be quite effective in (see study here) blocking virus proteins that attach to the “host cell” (that’s us guys).
 Normally, you can find elderberry immune syrup fairly easily, but it is hard to find now.
 Do the best you can.
 Best taken twice/day.
 They make lozenges and gummies and even some with zinc.
 Grab what you can, and use whatever your kids will tolerate.
-Lozenges are probably best.
 During the pandemic, it is suggested to take it twice/day, but look at the dosage on your bottle and use the guideline above.

 - Zinc supplements or lozenges prevent the virus from replicating in your cells.
 We know this from SARS, another corona virus.
 It is therefore reasonable to assume Zinc will be beneficial, in fact possibly crucial for fighting the respiratory impact of the virus.
 If you travel anywhere, pop a zinc lozenge in and let it dissolve, don’t crunch it.
 They don’t taste wonderful, but they are not hideous.
 If you cannot find lozenges, take oral zinc.
 5-15 mg of zinc spaced out 4 x day if you can.
 They also make ionic zinc, which you can put in a spray bottle and spray into the back of your throat in a pinch two or three sprays/day. (they usually have 900-1200 mg/ounce of zinc, but a spray would be much much less, but the taste is… not my favorite!)
 If you feel like you’re getting sick, increase the zinc to one lozenge or spray every two hours.
 If you develop a fever, let your doctor know and monitor it.
-(See below on treating a fever)
+(See below on treating a fever) Article on zinc.

 - Povidone Iodine this is new, and you should have some on hand.
 It is also called Betadine in over the counter pharmacies.
 You won’t need to use it unless you have a potential exposure OR you get sick.
 But grab some to have available. (see below “if you get sick”.)
 Here is one article that demonstrates it’s amazing ability to kill the virus.
+This is NOT like using bleach or other disinfectants, and must be done diluted.

 - Echinachea is an herb that is often included in supplements, lozenges, or teas meant to support the immune system.
 Echinacea does help boost the immune system, and it appears to help us combat viruses primarily by boosting our production of a chemical known as nitric oxide.
 Nitric oxide production lowers with age, and is 85% less by the time you are 60!
 That may be why older people have more issues.
 Nitric Oxide appears to help reduce the harm done to the lungs by the SARS virus, so we can hope it does the same with COVID.